livz/livz.github.io/_posts/2018-05-18-UnderTheWire-Trebek.md

 ![Logo](/assets/images/hammer4.png)

 [UnderTheWire](http://underthewire.tech/index.htm) is an awesome website that hosts a number of PowerShell-based wargames meant to help Infosecurity people, either get started with or improve their PowerShell skills.
 I believe challenges and wargames like this one are a great way to learn *by doing* as they often cover rare and less known situations and involve problem solving.
-Other very interesting wargames I've written about are [OverTheWire](http://craftware.xyz/blog/categories/#OverTheWire), [Nebula](http://craftware.xyz/ctf/2012/07/21/Nebula-wargame-walkthrough.html), [Binar Master](http://craftware.xyz/blog/categories/#Binary-Master).
+Other very interesting wargames I've written about are .

 The UnderTheWire wargames could be described as designed for Windows security professionals, Blue Team members or security tools designers.
 Currently there are 5 sets of levels of increasing difficulty.